 There’s just something unpleasant about the way new RVs smell.
 Not only do new RVs have the potential of looking ugly, but they can smell ugly too!
-If you are wondering how to get rid of new RV smell, you’re in the right place.
+If you’re wondering how to get rid of a new RV smell, you’re in the right place.

 So how do you get rid of new RV smell?

-In this article, we will discuss why new RVs smell the way they do, if that smell could adversely affect you and your travels, and we’ll even give you some tips on how to get rid of new RV smell.
+In this article, we’ll discuss why new RVs smell the way they do, whether the smell can adversely affect you and your travels, and even some tips on how to get rid of new RV smell.
+Purchasing a new or used RV is exciting, but experiencing new RV smell isn’t the most pleasant, and something you’ll likely want to get rid of quickly!

-No matter your budget or level of experience, you can get rid of new RV smell and make your trailer or motorhome a place you actually want to spend time in.
+No matter your budget or experience level, you can get rid of new RV smell and make your trailer or motorhome a place you actually want to spend time in.
 Let’s get started.

 Why Do New RVs Smell?